cs444-epfl/cs444/project.md

 Since the repository needs to be public, remember to license it properly.
 You can typically use an MIT license (simply copy our [`LICENSE`](LICENSE) file).

-If you wish to keep your repository private, please contact the class staff.
+If you wish to keep your repository private or if you used any **paid or licensed** assets, please contact the class staff.

 ### Build of the game
 On Moodle, submit a build of your game as a `.apk` file compatible with Quest, Quest 2, or Quest 3 devices.
 Name the file as `<team_number>_<device>.apk`, where `<device>` is one of: `quest`, `quest2`, `quest3`.